WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/h5/readme.txt

 	We can see these weights by typing, for example, "h5dump -d "/embedding_1/embeddings:0"  embedding_1_embeddings.h5".
 These commands are in the comments of "split_h5.sh".

 (4) Convert H5 to txt
-	run "./h5_to_txt.sh", below is an example command
+	run "./h5_to_txt.sh",

+	There are two ways to convert h5 datasets to txt files.
+The first one is to use h5dump.
+Below is an example command.
+The complete commands are in "h5_to_txt_outdated.sh".

 	h5dump -o dense_1_bias.txt -y -w 1000000000 dense_1_bias.h5